ecubeproject/Skin_cancer_classification_Using_computer_Vision/README.md

 Skin Cancer Detection Using Computer Vision.
 Deep Learning for Multi Class and Binary Classification on the ISIC 2018 Dataset

-Overview

-This repository contains the full implementation of a computer vision project focused on automated skin lesion classification using dermoscopic images from the ISIC 2018 Challenge.
+Overview: This repository contains the full implementation of a computer vision project focused on automated skin lesion classification using dermoscopic images from the ISIC 2018 Challenge.
 Two models were developed and evaluated:
 - (1) A custom Convolutional Neural Network (CNN) trained from scratch
 - (2) A transfer learning model based on EfficientNet B3